 Eye Twitching Reasons

-For most of the time, reason is excessive intake of caffeine or stress (fatigue).
+Most of the time, the reason is the excessive intake of caffeine or stress (fatigue).
 But, little we know that it could be dry eyes as well.
 Caffeine triggers the release of serotonin and noradrenaline.
 When our eyes get dry, it tends to blink more to keep them hydrated.

 Alcohol is good for nothing and consuming it in heavy quantities can trigger eye twitching at a fast pace.
-Overall health is also interfered.
-Vision may also gets affected as it impairs brain function in severe cases.
+Overall health also interferes.
+Vision may also get affected as it impairs brain function in severe cases.
 Slow Pupil Reaction; consuming alcohol can cause your eye’s iris to dilate much slower than normal.
 Excessive alcohol intake can cause eye twitching or myokymia.
-And, problem is eyes are one of the most common reasons for headaches.
+And, the problem is eyes are one of the most common reasons for headaches.